100 Florida Trails®

-A favorite among many Orlando area residents - a great town for biking and beach biking (at low tide).
-While the beach is the draw, there's more biking at New Smyrna Beach on several paved trails.
-"Old" New Smyrna Beach (around Flagler Ave.) is all bikeable but watch out for cars.
-Both the St. Johns River to Sea Loop and East Coast Greenway also run through New Smyrna Beach.
+A favorite among many Orlando area residents - known for surfing, New Smyrna Beach is also a great town for biking and beach biking (best near low tide).
+While the beach is the draw, there's more biking at New Smyrna Beach on a few paved trails.
+"Old" New Smyrna Beach (around Flagler Ave.) is all bikeable, but watch out for cars especially on weekends.
+Both the (planned) St. Johns River to Sea Loop and (planned) East Coast Greenway will also run through New Smyrna Beach.
 (Map link and photos below.)

 Map link...
 New Smyrna Beach

 Location: Volusia County

 End Points: New Smyrna Beach, access via vehicle ramps and pedestrian walkways

 Mileage: Various, about 4 miles on Saxon Dr.

 Surface: Hard-packed sand at low tide; Saxon Dr. trail is paved; unpaved through the woods riverside